flexseth/playground-docs-updates/wp-content/convert-to-html-pages/blueprints/blueprint-ideas.md

 - Network detection is turned off by default
 - scan blueprint for need, if so, turn on networking

-Keywording
+Automatically add blueprint keywords
-- Add keywords to the blueprint for searchability
+- Add categories to the blueprint for searchability
 - scan the blueprint for keywords common to the `plugins` directory
-- add keywords to the blueprint `metadata`
+- add keywords to the blueprint `metadata` as `categories`